 An utterly glorious day of traffic free riding down the west coast of the Highlands reveals stunning scenes and a backdrop of islands.
 Often following a disused railway line and hugging the shore, you will breeze through hamlets and woodland, past old jetties and relic castles and cross the estuary into tiny, picturesque Port Appin.
 Those wanting to ride on, can continue south along the cycle path and cross onto the tiny island of Eriska for a refreshment, before retracing the route back to Port Appin.

 16 or up to 43 miles (26 or up to 69 km)

 8. Day eight

 What a fantastic final day is in store!
 Here's your chance to experience the tranquility and beauty of a Scottish island by taking the 10 minute ferry to the 'garden island' of Lismore.
 With 300 species of wild flowers and 130 species of birds, this is a wonderful ride across the island with 300 ft of ascent.
 Learn about the island's heritage and stop for refreshments before boarding the Achnacroish ferry for the one hour crossing back to civilization and the mainland at Oban.
 Your overnight stay is in the heart of the town.

 9. Day nine

 Depart from Oban at your leisure today.
 Oban has a railway station and inumerable ferries to the many islands.
-We recommend stays on the island of Iona or on Mull at Glengorm Castle.
+We recommend stays on the islands of Iona and Mull.
 You can also add our tour here of the Highlands and Hebrides.